JadenFurtado/security_writeups/the_creatives/readme.md

 ### 9th Dec 2021, one last push from my side to get the fact of existing critical vulnerabilities across before I permanently shelve this.
 It does not work, and so, I will no longer be putting any more effort and time into this.
 ## -----------THE-END----------

+## Final thoughts:
+To be honest, I am rather sad with the way this has turned out 😭😭😭.
+Part of it is my fault and I accept that, but part of it is beyond my control.
+There is just so, so much more that happened, that I want to write and share that I will never be able too.
+More importantly however, I failed and haven't really changed anything at all despite all of my best efforts.
+I guess some things are best left untouched.